alejandromzs/automation_frameworks_amzs/README.md

 # Lib Layer:
 * Java files that provide additional functionality to the framework.
-* files are located in path: main/java/com/aprende/web/lib.
+* Files are located in path: main/java/com/aprende/web/lib.
 * Example WebDriverManager.java for WebDriver configuration and PropertiesVault.java for loading properties.